If you’re using social media to promote your business or nonprofit, I have a question for you: is your business’s content on Pinterest?

 For example: pinterest.com/source/blogs.constantcontact.com.

 See some pins there?
 Great!
 This means people already like what’s on our website and are pinning your product images, photos, blog posts and other visual content.

 To take advantage of this, the next thing you should do – if you haven’t already – is to create a Pinterest business page for your organization.
 Then, connect it to your website.

 Once you know people are pinning from your website, what else should you do?

 After you connect your website with your Pinterest page, you can find out more details with Pinterest’s analytics tools.

-To find Pinterest analytics, click on your Pinterest account name on the top right of the page, and select Analytics from the menu.
+To find Pinterest analytics, go to your Pinterest account and click Analytics on the top left of the page.

 What you’ll find in Pinterest analytics

 Pinterest analytics gives you access to the following information: